New pastor at West Paris Baptist Church

-WEST PARIS — Pastor Mace Wilder and his wife, Kortney, have been sent to West Paris Baptist Church from Village Missions.
-They arrived in May in the middle of Maine’s Covid 19 Pandemic.
+WEST PARIS — Pastor Mace Wilder and his wife Kortney have been sent to West Paris Baptist from Village Missions.
+They came in May in the middle of Maine’s Covid 19 Pandemic.

-Wilder graduated from Word of Life Bible Institute in 2016 and began a series of pastoral internships.
-He joined Village Missions in 2018 and served as assistant pastor of Springfield Community Chapel.
-This is the first pastorate for Wilder and his wife.
-He said they are excited about the new opportunities of ministering in the West Paris community.
+Mace graduated from Word of Life Bible Institute in 2016 and began a series of pastoral internships.
+He joined Village Missions in 2018 and served as assistant Pastor of Springfield Community Chapel.
+This Is the first pastorate for Mace and his wife but they plan on sticking around.
+He and his wife are excited about the new opportunities of ministering in the West Paris community.

-His ministry here started with Facebook postings and later driveway visits.
-Then the church opened with restrictions on May 31.
-Congregants are expected to wear masks and observe the roped off areas in the sanctuary for spaced out seating.
+His ministry here started with Facebook postings and later driveway-visits.
+Then the church opened with restrictions on May 31st.
+Congregants are expected to wear masks and observe the roped off areas in the Sanctuary for spaced out seating.

-All people are welcome to attend church and enjoy worship through music, fellowship and sermons delivered by Wilder.
+All people are welcome to come to church and enjoy worship thru good music, friendly fellowship, and sermons delivered by Pastor Mace.

 Comments are not available on this story.